Universal Adversarial Triggers for Attacking and Analyzing NLP: Analyzing The Triggers

 Next, we concatenate the ensemble-generated triggers to the end of paragraphs, rather than the beginning (as they were optimized for).
 Many of the triggers are still effective, e.g., the success rate of the ``why'' trigger \emph{increases} from 31.6 to 37.4 when placed at the end (Table~\ref{tab:position} in Appendix~\ref{appendix:squad}).

 Finally, we individually remove tokens from the triggers---doing so always decreases the attack success rate on the GloVe BiDAF model.
 However, removing tokens can increase the success rate when transferring the triggers to black-box models.
 We query the ELMo model while removing tokens to find the best reduction.
-The resulting triggers are shorter but significantly more effective (Table~\ref{tab:leave}).\footnote{Demo of ELMo model using the ``to kill american people'' trigger \href{https://bit.ly/squad-demo}{\tt bit.ly/squad-demo}.} This shows that the triggers still ``overfit'' the GloVe BiDAF models.
+The resulting triggers are shorter but significantly more effective (Table~\ref{tab:leave}).
+This shows that the triggers still ``overfit'' the GloVe BiDAF models.